 Should a potentially fraudulent activity be detected, an employee should promptly inform his/her supervisor and Department Head/Dean as soon as possible that a potential Red Flag has been detected.
 The Department Head/Dean should conduct any necessary inquiry to determine the validity of the Red Flag.
-If it is determined that a situation of identity theft has occurred, the Department Head/Dean should immediately contact the Vice President for Business Affairs and University Services to inform him of the matter.
+If it is determined that a situation of identity theft has occurred, the Department Head/Dean should immediately contact the Vice President for Business Affairs to inform him of the matter.

 Appropriate actions to mitigate the effects of the transaction should be taken immediately and will be dependent on the type of Red Flag identified, type of transaction, relationship with the victim of the fraud, availability of contact information for the victim of the fraud, and numerous other factors.
 Appropriate actions may include, but are not limited to: